robinch/librato/README.md

 # Librato Sync

+Minimalistic library that might be a temporary, throw-away project.

+It has been published on RubyGems as `librato` since that gem name was unused.
+Consider this friendly-squatting, I'll hand it over to Librato on request.

-Minimalistic library that does two things:
+It does two things:

 * Pull a space from a Librato account, and store JSON data in a local directory.